tonibois/Objsplit/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 **Outputs** (In a labeled "out_+time" created folder)
 -----------------------------------------------------------------------------------------------------------------------------
-+ A subfolder "split" : all features detected by the program
++ A subfolder "split" : all features detected by the program (Optional.
+Default => None)
++ timestr_parameters_and_outputs.txt : Parameter set and statistical output information file.
-+ time_data.txt : individual information for all computed parameters derived from detected features : Lenght, Width, area perimeter and centroid coordinates.
++ timestr_data.txt : individual information for all computed parameters derived from detected features : Lenght, Width, area perimeter and centroid coordinates.
-+ filename.tif  : the original image with overlaped contours, boxed features and identifier annotations
++ timestr_allcont.tif  : the original image with overlaped contours, boxed features and identifier annotations
-+ histogram.png : image of histograms for all parameters: Lenght, Width, area and perimeter
++ timestr_histogram.png : image of histograms for all parameters: Lenght, Width, area and perimeter
-+ box.png       : image of box plots for all computed parameters derived from detected features : Lenght, Width, area and perimeter
++ timestr_box.png       : image of box plots for all computed parameters derived from detected features : Lenght, Width, area and perimeter
 -----------------------------------------------------------------------------------------------------------------------------
 **Program Variants**
  -----------------------------------------------------------------------------------------------------------------------------